-- 6.36 For Council Tax, there are potentially two sources of additional income.
-Firstly, in relation to the projected growth in the number of Band D equivalent properties.
-Scenarios have been modelled around the impact of population growth on the Council Tax base in line with the demographic assumptions outlined above. - 6.37 Second is the capacity for the Council to increase the level of Council Tax charges.
-The working assumption for the purposes of preparing the MTFP is that Council Tax will increase by 3% in each year of the Plan.
-The actual level of Council Tax, however, will be determined by Council each year in approving the final Revenue Budget.
+- 7.35 For Council Tax, there are potentially two sources of additional income that are factored into this update of the Medium-Term Financial Plan. - 7.36 Firstly, in relation to the projected growth in the number of Band D equivalent properties.
+Scenarios have been modelled around the impact of population growth on the Council Tax base in line with the demographic assumptions outlined above. - 7.37 Second is the capacity for the Council to increase the level of Council Tax charges.
+On 1 March 2023, the Council approved a Council Tax increase of 3.9% for 2023/24 which was the lowest increase in Scotland.
+The Council also agreed indicative Council Tax increases of 3.9% for 2024/25 and 2025/26.
+Beyond that, under the mid-range scenario, the working assumption for the purposes of preparing this update of the MTFP is that Council Tax will increase by 3% in each year of the Plan.
+The actual level of Council Tax, however, will be determined by Council each year in approving the final Revenue Budget. - 7.38 In addition, there are two other potential developments that may increase the level of Council Tax income which the Scottish Government are currently consulting on.
+Firstly, there is a proposal to adjust the multiplier on Council Tax bandings E through to H and secondly, whether a premium might be added to second homes. - 7.39 Both of these proposals have the potential to generate significant levels of additional Council Tax income.
+However, the timing and phasing of both proposals is not yet clear, so for that reason this additional income has not been factored into any scenario within the MTFP.